simonefrisco/data-engineering-zoomcamp-final-project/README.md

 ```
 sudo docker-compose up -d
 ```
-- Go to the public IP address of the EC2 instance in a browser (make sure to use hhtp and not https)
+- Go to the public IP address of the EC2 instance in a browser (make sure to use http and not https)
+- add :8080 to your public IP
 - It should load the Kestra UI with the login form :

 ## 4.1 Initialize Prod Namespace